Victorcorcos/clean-code/README.md

 > — Ken Thompson

 > [!NOTE]
-> "The mark of a mature programmier is willingness to throw out code you spent time on when you realize it's pointless."
->
-> — Bram Cohen

-> [!NOTE]
 > "Code, like poetry, should be short and concise."
 >
 > — Santosh Kalwar